Scheduled Online Training

 The interface is intuitive and suitable for students and experienced reviewers.
 Covidence can save time on repetitive review tasks, enabling faster review production and more time for analysis and interpretation.

-• Import references - Covidence works seamlessly with your favourite reference managers like EndNote, Zotero, RefWorks, Mendeley or any tool that support RIS, CSV or PubMed XML formats.
+Import references - Covidence works seamlessly with reference management software such as EndNote (Desktop or Online), or any tool that supports RIS or other file formats.
 Covidence can automatically remove duplicates for you.

 Support from Covidence